pyrosm/pyrosm/README.md

 Pyrosm is built on top of another Cython library called [Pyrobuf](https://github.com/appnexus/pyrobuf) which is a faster Cython alternative to Google's Protobuf library: It provides 2-4x boost in performance for deserializing the protocol buffer messages compared to
 Google's version with C++ backend.
-Google's Protocol Buffers is a commonly used and efficient method to serialize and compress structured data which is also used by OpenStreetMap contributors do distribute the OSM data in PBF format (Protocolbuffer Binary Format).
+Google's Protocol Buffers is a commonly used and efficient method to serialize and compress structured data which is also used by OpenStreetMap contributors to distribute the OSM data in PBF format (Protocolbuffer Binary Format).

 **Pyrosm** is easy to use and it provides a somewhat similar user interface as another popular Python library [OSMnx](https://github.com/gboeing/osmnx)